|

 Elder York Guest House

 Whenever we travel to Edinburgh we invariably do so by train.
-When planning our first visit a number of years ago I chose a guesthouse located near Princes Street in Edinburgh’s New Town and only a short walk from Waverley train station.
-This 3 star guesthouse is called the Elder York Guest House and is now our go-to choice of accommodation whenever we visit the Scottish capital.
+When planning our first visit a number of years ago, I chose a guesthouse located near Princes Street in Edinburgh’s New Town and only a short walk from Waverley train station.

-Rooms are clean, comfortable and equipped with all the amenities you could need (tea/coffee/ensuite shower with toiletries) and there is always a warm welcome from the owners,
+Rooms are clean, comfortable, and equipped with all the amenities you could need (tea/coffee/ensuite shower with toiletries), and there is always a warm welcome from the owners,

 The guesthouse is located in a perfect part of town for sightseeing and shopping.
-Within walking distance (maximum of 20 minutes to all the main sights) is the National Portrait Gallery, the Scott Monument and all the attractions of Edinburgh’s Old Town.
-There are numerous shops in the area including Princes Street where you will find high street stores and luxury brands.
-Restaurants and bars are in abundance and you are spoilt for choice with some excellent culinary offerings in the city.
+Within walking distance (maximum of 20 minutes to all the main sights) are the National Portrait Gallery, the Scott Monument, and all the attractions of Edinburgh’s Old Town.

 There are only two considerations if you do decide to book the Elder York Guest House.
-There is no lift so you have to climb a few sets of stairs to the entrance.
-There is also no parking so if you are traveling Scotland by car this is possibly not the best option.If however you travel light, have no mobility issues and are using public transport the Elder York is an excellent option.
+There is no lift, so you have to climb a few sets of stairs to the entrance.
+There is also no parking so if you are traveling to Scotland by car this is possibly not the best option.

-Expect to pay in the region of ÂŁ75 ($95 USD) per room per night.
+Expect to pay in the region of £75 ($95 USD) per room per night.
 An excellent full Scottish breakfast is included.

 Recommended by Tracy from UK Travel Planning.

-This Jury’s Inn has a considerable amount going in its favor – along with the comfort that is guaranteed based on the reputation of this well known British chain.
+This Jury’s Inn has a considerable amount going in its favor – along with the comfort that is guaranteed based on the reputation of this well-known British chain.

-It is located just behind the Train Station; very easy to reach either by train or the Airlink bus from the airport.
-Despite being so centrally located the area is also quiet, which made it easy to sleep.
-It links to a Close/Alley straight to the Royal Mile and is an easy 10 minute walk to Edinburgh Castle or Holyrood Palace in either direction.
+It is located just behind the Train Station; it is very easy to reach either by train or the Airlink bus from the airport.
+Despite being so centrally located, the area is also quiet, which makes it easy to sleep.

-The location, and ease of accessing the Royal Mile, puts it well within walking distance of Edinburgh Castle, Holyrood Palace, St Mary’s Close, Whisky Experience, and many other of the key sites in Edinburgh, Scotland.
+The location and ease of accessing the Royal Mile puts it well within walking distance of Edinburgh Castle, Holyrood Palace, St Mary’s Close, Whisky Experience, and many other of the key sites in Edinburgh, Scotland.

-This hotel is very reasonable priced and on the lower end of the spectrum, about ÂŁ100 ($126 USD) per night in off peak season (ie. not Fringe).
+This hotel is very reasonably priced and on the lower end of the spectrum, about £100 ($126 USD) per night in off-peak season (ie. not Fringe).
 There are a variety of room types and options as well.
 The value for money at this location is very strong.

-The rooms have great views, are clean, and comfortable.
-The bedding is comfortable, crisp and clean with fluffy pillows and duvet, and with extra available for those of us who like to sleep with 2 pillows.
-The bathrooms are not only functional but very clean and comfortable.
+The rooms have great views and are clean and comfortable.
+The bedding is comfortable, crisp, and clean with fluffy pillows and duvet, and with extra available for those of us who like to sleep with two pillows.

 And the service of the staff was also fantastic.
 They had answers to all our questions and were very helpful for our requests.